bazucas/Stamp-Code-Challenge/README.md

 ### After submission

-Once you receive a successful response from the API, all the inputs should become read-only or disabled and you shouldn’t be able to add or remove items.
+Once you receive a successful response from the API, all the inputs should become. read-only or disabled and you shouldn’t be able to add or remove items.
-Please also show the invoiceNumber received and the issuedOn properties below the “Invoice” title:
+Please also show the invoiceNumber received and the issuedOn properties below. the “Invoice” title:

 ![alt text](./src/assets/screen/invoice.png)

 ### Rules

-* The app should be built using Angular and Typescript
+* The app should be built using Angular and Typescript.
-* It should be bundled using Webpack
+* It should be bundled using Webpack.
-* The page should be usable on mobile
+* The page should be usable on mobile.
-* Implement tests
+* Implement tests.
-* Make use of a CSS preprocessor if needed
+* Make use of a CSS preprocessor if needed.
-* Usage of open source libraries if needed is encouraged
+* Usage of open source libraries if needed is encouraged.
-* Please provide a README with instructions on how to start up your project
+* Please provide a README with instructions on how to start up your project.
-* Upload the project to an online repository that we can access (on Github preferably)
+* Upload the project to an online repository that we can access (on Github preferably).

 ## Running application

-Git clone the repository and install all the dependencies
+Git clone the repository and install all the dependencies.

 ```bash
 git clone git@github.com:bazucas/Stamp-Code-Challenge.git
 npm install
 ```
+Update the API path, on /src/static/paths.json

-Open another terminal windows and run the Angular application
+Open another terminal windows and run the Angular application.

 ```bash
 npm start